Executive Director - Office of Neighborhood Safety and Engagement

 - Ensure effective engagement with residents and other key stakeholder groups.

 - Provide leadership and direction to ONSE staff, assess the adequacy of existing programs, and identify the problems and plan accordingly.
 Meet frequently with staff to discuss progress and problems encountered in their activities.

 - Oversee the management of grant applications and awards.

 - Perform other related duties as assigned.

 REQUIRED SKILLS AND EXPERIENCE

-- Candidate must possess at least three (3) years of relevant experience in criminal justice and public health-based approaches to violence, including matters affecting the deterrence of violent criminal behavior.
+- Minimum of ten (10) years in senior leadership of a large public or private organization, with direct experience in criminal justice and public health-based approaches to violence, including matters affecting the deterrence of violent criminal behavior preferred.

-- Extensive knowledge of the District of Columbia neighborhoods, demographics, and community issues that can contribute to violent crime.
+- Knowledge of the District of Columbia neighborhoods, demographics, and community issues that can contribute to violent crime.

-- General knowledge of policing strategies and community policing, specifically related to community-based or gang/crew violence.
+- Knowledge of strategies aimed at mitigating community-based or gang/crew violence.